mds-agenturgruppe/pimprint-core-bundle/doc/25_Development/README.md

         port: ''
 ```

-This configuration leads to download urls like for the error shown above:
+This configuration leads to downloading urls like the error shown above:

 ```
 https://pimprint-demo.dev/.../PimPrint-DataPrintDemo_blue.indd